govinds108/Autonomous-Bee-Pollinator-Drone/Sim2/README.md

 The Dockerfile is configured for headless runs.
 Showing PyBullet GUI and OpenCV windows from Docker requires extra host setup (X11/Wayland forwarding, permissions, etc.).

-For TA grading, the **headless runs + printed metrics** are the simplest reproducible path.

 ### Train

 ```bash